fiveladdercon/textbooks/README.md

 ```

 Although there are commands to create accounts in the chart, it is in fact
-far easier to just create the chart by hand once you see the pattern.
-Use the
+far easier to just work on the chart by hand once you understand the pattern.
-commands to start you off, but then move to hand editing to get the bulk of the
+Use the commands to get you started, but move to hand editing to more easily get
-work done.
-Use the chart command (without arguments) to check your hierarchy.
+the bulk of the work done.
+Use the chart command (without arguments) to check
+your hierarchy.

-Also the order of accounts in the GL file is retained for reporting purposes.
+Also, the order of accounts in the GL file is retained for reporting purposes.
-So to reorder the accounts, just hand modify the GL file to sort the accounts to
+So to reorder the accounts, hand modify the GL file to sort the accounts to your
-your liking (and you can renumber if you want, but it's not strictly necessary).
+liking (and you can renumber if you want, but it's not strictly necessary).